wilsonte-umich/umich-labs-template/README.md

 - _data/footer.yml
 - _data/navigation.yml
 - LICENSE (to add your name on the Copyright line)
-- README.md (to delete these instructions, if desired)
+- README.md (to replace these instructions, if desired)

 ### Write your web site's contents